rehierl/node-tree-outliner/about-h1-h6.md

-Note that a section, that does not directly contain any nodes, does not have to be empty (i.e. a section that only contains subsections is not empty - e.g. the content of a body element consist of subsections only - see below).
+Note that a section, that does not directly contain any nodes, does not have to be empty (i.e. a section that only contains subsections is not empty - e.g. the content of a body element consist of subsections only).

-The direct relationship between sections and nodes can therefore be classified as **a two-way, one-to-many (i.e. 1:N) relationship**.
+The direct relationship between sections and nodes can therefore be classified as **a two-way, one-to-many (1:N) relationship**.

 <!-- ####################################################################### -->
 ## Level of heading elements

-The definition that a heading element introduces a new section implies that a document can be broken up into different sections.
+The definition that a heading element introduces a new section implies that a document can be broken apart into different sections.
 Without any further definition, all sections would have to be considered equal and there would have been no reason to define 6 different heading elements.

 HTML-4 therefore also states that each heading element has a level value associated with it (`h1` is most important, `h6` is least important).
-As a consequence, all heading elements can be ordered with regards to this level
+As a consequence, all heading elements can be ordered with regards to their
-value:
+importance:

 ```
 => h1 > h2 > h3 > h4 > h5 > h6 - (order of importance)